opencdms-project/project-advisory-team/charter/opencdms_charter.md

 ## Configuration Management

-Development, documentation and other materials will be managed through the GiHub project [https://github.com/opencdms](https://github.com/opencdms) as a free open-source project using best-practice and following the rules of the OpenWIS Association.
+Development, documentation and other materials will be managed through the GitHub project [https://github.com/opencdms](https://github.com/opencdms) as a free open-source project using best-practice and following the rules of the OpenWIS Association.